 Every successful marketing campaign requires effective data collection and analysis.
 Measuring and monitoring your website’s performance through Google Analytics can help you make wise and timely marketing decisions that can ultimately lead to a better customer experience and even a boost in sales.
 However, reading the data is a whole different story.
 How are you supposed to know if your strategy is working if you don’t understand the data you’re looking at?
 When it’s so easy to get lost in the countless metrics and confusing terminology, it can be difficult to know what to do.
-That’s why we’re here, to teach you how you can confidently read your Google Analytics, so you can start making the most out of your data.
+That’s why we’re here, to provide a guide to Google Analytics for beginners and to teach you how you can confidently read your Google Analytics, so you can start making the most out of your data.

 How Does Google Analytics Work?

 First, it’s good to have a basic understanding of how GA even works as a program.
 Google Analytics is a free platform designed to help anyone with a website track their progress and performance.
 Tags are used to transfer data between your website and GA.
 Once the tag is in place, the system will begin collecting and sorting through the data.
 After it collects the data, it will organize it into reports featuring different metrics (anything that can be measured) and dimensions (how metrics can be separated).
 For example, let’s say you want to measure how many people bought your product online using an iPhone.
 The metric would be the number of purchases, while the dimension would be the device type (iPhone).